 Eileen Younghusband was born in London in 1921.
 After her wartime service in the WAAF, she had a successful career in hotel management and catering, taking on the male establishment of the industry.
 She also ran a variety of businesses, from selling herbs to Fortnum & Mason to supplying thousands of tons of scrap metal for a company in Spain.
 At the age of 87, she graduated from the Open University as one of its Students of the Year.
-Eileen lives in Wales, where she remains an active campaigner on health and education issues.
-She gives regular talks on the role of Radar in World War Two and the work of the Filter Room.
+Eileen lives in Wales, where she was an active campaigner on health and education issues.
+She gave regular talks on the role of Radar in World War Two and the work of the Filter Room.
+Sadly, in September 2016 Eileen died at the age of 95.

 Her first autobiography, Not an Ordinary Life, was published in 2009.